 Ferentz was named head coach of the Maine Bears in 1990 and held that position for three years before being hired by Bill Belichick and the Cleveland Browns.

 Kirk and Mary are very enthusiastic supporters of the University of Iowa Children's Hospital.
 From serving as advocates for the hospital across the state; to hosting and speaking at events to raise support for UI Children's Hospital; to their personal generosity in establishing the "Ferentz Family Pediatric Research and Education Endowment Fund" in 2007.
 In addition, the Iowa Women's Football Academy has pledged $1 million to the University of Iowa's new Children's Hospital, currently under construction across the street from Kinnick Stadium.

-Ferentz was born August 1, 1955, in Royal Oak, Mich.
+Ferentz was born Aug.
+1, 1955, in Royal Oak, Michigan.
 He attended Upper St. Clair High School in Pittsburgh.
-He graduated from the University of Connecticut in 1978 with a bachelor's degree in English Education.
+He graduated from the University of Connecticut in 1978 with a bachelor’s degree in English Education.
 He was a football captain and an academic all-Yankee Conference linebacker at UConn.

 Ferentz received the Distinguished Alumnus Award from the Neag School of Education at the University of Connecticut in May, 2009.
 He was inducted into the Upper St. Clair High School Hall of Fame in September, 2002 and the Western Chapter of the Pennsylvania Sports Hall of Fame in May, 2003.

 Kirk and his wife, Mary, have five children, and one granddaughter (Presley).
 They are Brian, Kelly, Joanne, James and Steven.
-Brian was a three-year letterman (2003-05) with the Hawkeye football team and is in his second year as Iowa's offensive line coach.
+Brian was a three-year letterman and captain (2003-05) with the Hawkeye football team and is in his third year as Iowa's offensive line coach.
 He earned his bachelor’s degree from Iowa in 2006.
 James was also a three-year letterman and captain (2010-12) for the Hawkeyes, starting at center in all 38 games in his last three seasons and played for the NFL’s Houston Texans last season.
 He earned his bachelor’s degree from Iowa in 2012.
 Steven is in his third year in the Iowa football program in 2014.
 Joanne earned her bachelor's degree from Iowa in 2010 and Kelly earned her JD and MHA degrees from Iowa in 2010 and 2011.